Samuel Shephard

-Captain Samuel John Shephard, GC (born 20 July 1987) is a serving officer in the Royal Marines, who was awarded the George Cross in 2014 for his efforts to rescue a fellow officer, Lieutenant Damien "Day" Moran, during a diving exercise in El Qoseir, Egypt, the previous year.
+Captain Samuel John Shephard, GC (born 20 July 1987) is a former officer in the Royal Marines, who was awarded the George Cross in 2014 for his efforts to rescue a fellow officer, Lieutenant Damien "Day" Moran, during a diving exercise in El Qoseir, Egypt, the previous year.

 Early life and education

 Shephard was born on 20 July 1987 in Craigavon, County Armagh, Northern Ireland.
 He was educated at The Royal School, Armagh as a day pupil.
 In March 2004, he was the youngest player to win the Rugby Schools Cup against Campbell College in the final at Ravenhill, Belfast.
 He studied at Queen's University, Belfast, and graduated with a Bachelor of Science degree in marine biology and a Master of Science degree in fisheries and aquaculture.

 Military career

 On 5 September 2011, Shephard was commissioned in the Royal Marines as a second lieutenant; he was subsequently promoted to acting lieutenant.
 He was promoted to lieutenant on 13 December 2012, and to captain on 1 September 2013.
 In 2013, he served a four-month tour of duty in Afghanistan as part of the War in Afghanistan.